DataIntellectTech/q-REST/README.md

 Alternatively it can be run locally by providing the appropriate build configuration via command line or IDE.

+To run the application by command line:

+Either pull the code from github, update `application.properties` and maven clean install to create the new jar then run:

+    java -jar target\kdb-rest-service-1.1-SNAPSHOT.jar

+ OR

+Download the most recent jar from release section of github master (https://github.com/AquaQAnalytics/kdb-rest-service/releases/), create a new properties file in a location of your choice to override the default properties and run this command

+    java -jar -Dspring.profiles.active=test -Dspring.config.location=C:\Programming\application-test.properties target\kdb-rest-service-1.1-SNAPSHOT.jar

+* -Dspring.profiles.active would be the profile you wish to run the application with which would have its own `application-{profileName}.properties` file.

+* -Dspring.config.location would be the location of the custom properties file.

 ## Contributing
 The branch is currently locked down and will require a pull request reviewed by a member of the AquaQ team before any changes can be committed.